w-32768/PHP-Webshell-Detection-via-Opcode-Analysis/readme.md

 ### Cite

+Curated by SSL Security Lab, this comprehensive dataset embodies our decade-long dedication to advancing cybersecurity research.
+As a leading research institution in network and system security, SSL Security Lab remains at the forefront of academic exploration and technological innovation, consistently delivering cutting-edge advancements through peer-reviewed publications and practical security solutions.

+Our team specializes in emerging security paradigms.
+This dataset has been meticulously compiled through real-world security assessments and experimental validations, adhering to rigorous academic standards while maintaining practical relevance to contemporary cybersecurity challenges.

+We cordially invite researchers, institutions, and industry partners to leverage this resource for collaborative research initiatives.
+SSL Security Lab welcomes opportunities to co-develop next-generation security frameworks and address the evolving threats in our increasingly connected digital ecosystem.
+Let's collaborate to shape the future of cybersecurity.

 This work has been accepted as a poster at the **[Network and Distributed System Security (NDSS) Symposium 2025 Accepted Posters](https://www.ndss-symposium.org/ndss2025/accepted-posters/)**, with the full preprint available on arXiv.
 We welcome citations to our paper or dataset in your research:

 ```bibtex